 Related articles:

-#WebsiteBuilding# Xshell 6 Basic Tutorial: Connecting to VPSInstallation interface:
+#建站#Xshell 6 Basic Tutorial: Connecting to a VPSInstallation Interface:

-After VestaCP installation is complete, the backend login address and account/password information will be displayed.
-You can log in via a browser to manage virtual hosts and users.
-(The browser may prompt an SSL certificate error, which can be ignored.)
+After VestaCP installation is complete, it will display the backend login URL and account password information.
+Log in via a browser to manage web hosting and users.
+(The browser will prompt an SSL certificate error, which can be ignored.)
 If you want to customize the installation components, you can make your own selection at the bottom of the official installation page.

 WHMCS is a very popular financial system.
 Most VPS providers we purchase from online use WHMCS.
-You can refer to the previous article:
+You can refer to previous articles:

-Build a hosting sales website using WHMCSVestaCP supports integration with WHMCS for automatic shared hosting provisioning.
+Building a Hosting Sales Website Using WHMCSVestaCP supports integration with WHMCS to automatically set up web hosting.
 The official provides WHMCS interface files.
 The specific usage method is as follows:

 cd /home/user/web/billing-site.ltd/public_html/modules/server